Generic Topological Sort

 What do we do instead?

-The naive way is to do a modified insertion sort: In each iteration, we find a source - vertice without any incoming edge, then we put it at the front.
+The naive way is to do a modified insertion sort: In each iteration, we find a source - a vertex without any incoming edge, then we put it at the front.

 /// topological sort, the brute force